Posted October 7

 2. Advanced diagnostic technology

-Leading vein clinics use duplex ultrasound imaging to map the venous system before and during treatment.
+Leading vein treatment clinics use duplex ultrasound imaging to map the venous system before and during treatment.
 This technology allows specialists to:

 • Identify hidden varicose veins beneath the skin